MUFG Builds Out Flow Products with Key Leadership Hires

 Jul 27, 2020, 13:00 ET

-NEW YORK, July 27, 2020 /PRNewswire/ -- Mitsubishi UFG Financial Group (MUFG), one of the world's leading financial groups, today announced that it has hired Mitchell Nadel and Steven Feinberg as Co-Heads of Flow Products in an expansion of its Fixed Income Trading platform.
+NEW YORK, July 27, 2020 /PRNewswire/ -- Mitsubishi UFJ Financial Group (MUFG), one of the world's leading financial groups, today announced that it has hired Mitchell Nadel and Steven Feinberg as Co-Heads of Flow Products in an expansion of its Fixed Income Trading platform.
 Mr. Nadel will lead Macro Trading, and Mr. Feinberg will lead Micro Trading.
 Both will be based in New York and report jointly to Atif Hayat, Global Head of Flow Products, and Bill Mansfield, Head of Global Markets for the Americas.

 "The demand for fixed income solutions is greater than it's been in more than a decade and has created an opportunity for us to invest in our platform to better serve our clients' needs," said Bill Mansfield, Head of Global Markets for the Americas.
 "This leadership team will add market expertise and generate efficiencies across our Fixed Income product portfolio and enable us to more strategically and tactically support our clients."